Core Faculty of the Law-Psychology Program

 - Richard Moberly (J.D., Harvard Law School).
 Dean of the Law School.
 Interests: Employment law; disability law; law and technology.

 - Marc Pearce (J.D., Ph.D., University of Nebraska-Lincoln).
-Assistant Dean of the Law School and Courtesy Professor of Psychology.
+Associate to the Chancellor for Institutional Equity and Compliance and Courtesy Professor of Psychology.
 Interests: Legal academic skills; evidence; psychology.

 - Kevin Ruser (J.D., University of Nebraska).
 Director of the Civil Clinical Law program.
 Interests: Civil commitment; continuing education; aging.